Shrutiraj26/Gradient_generator/README.md

 # Gradient_generator
-This project is a CSS Gradient Generator that allows users to design and generate custom CSS gradients with ease.
-The intuitive user interface provides real-time feedback, allowing users to see changes instantly as they adjust gradient properties such as angle, colors, and stops.
-The tool supports linear and radial gradients, and the generated CSS code can be copied and directly applied to web projects.
-The interface is built with HTML, styled with CSS, and uses JavaScript for dynamic gradient preview.
+Technology used: HTML, CSS, JavaScript
+Tools: GitHub, VS Code

+Developed a web tool that allows users to create custom CSS linear and radial gradients with real-time preview.

+Implemented interactive UI with JavaScript event handling for dynamic gradient updates.

+Enabled users to adjust colors, angles, and stops, and copy the generated CSS code for use in web projects.

+Enhanced frontend design skills and deepened understanding of DOM manipulation and user experience best practices.